aitouakrim10/aitouakrim10/README.md

 # 💫 About Me:
-Passionate cybersecurity professional .
-Hands-on experience in network, Active Directory, and web application penetration testing , with ongoing practice on platforms like Hack The Box and Root Me.
-Eager to tackle real-world threats and secure complex environments.
+assionate about cybersecurity and development.
+Hands-on experience in network, Active Directory, and web application penetration testing, as well as scripting and developing tools in Python, Java, C, and JavaScript.
+Ongoing practice on platforms like Hack The Box and Root Me.
+Eager to tackle real-world threats, build useful tools, and secure complex environments.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ait-ouakrim-abdelmajid-70b79a24a/)